Important reasons to make your bed every day, and how to do it so that you won’t create a breeding ground for germs and trap dirt in your bedding.

 The Ritual of Making the Bed

-A made up bed is more than just a thing you do to make your room look tidy and make you momma proud.
+A made-up bed is more than just a thing you do to make your room look tidy and make your momma proud.
 While many people believe that it does change the route of your day, there are many people in this world who do not bother to make the bed at all.
 Are you one or the other?

 Making your bed in the morning sets you up for a wonderful and productive day because you’ve already accomplished one good thing, you can definitely accomplish more.
 Making your bed will simply give you that little bit of encouragement that you might need to do more productive things with your day.